dn07/dn07.github.io/about.md

 <p>Hey, I’m Deepak.
 I’m a student pursuing BTech in CSE from VIT, Vellore.
 I am skilled in Web Development, Content Writing and Digital Marketing.

-I am a Manager at Developer Student Club, Vellore.
+<br>I am a Manager at Developer Student Club, Vellore.

-I like blogging, tweeting and flashing ROM's.
+<br>I like blogging, tweeting and flashing ROM's.
 An average of 17 tabs are always open in my mind.
 I support the "Ban Monday" campaign.

-Connect with me on LinkedIn for an internship offer you feel I would fit in!</p>
+<br>Connect with me on LinkedIn for an internship offer you feel I would fit in!</p>

 <h2>Skills</h2>